sybrew/the-seo-framework/readme.txt

 	* **Unloaded:**
 		* The mbstring compat file (`/inc/compat/php-mbstring.php`) is no longer loaded automatically, because we no longer need the compatibility function `mb_strpos`.
 * **Browser notes:**
-	* We've now completely abandoned support for Internet Explorer.
+	* We've now officially abandoned support for Internet Explorer.
 Goodbye, old, annoying friend.
-		* TODO consider "no-js versions for IE".
-TODO See: 'tsf-js'.
+		* To enhance support for other deprecated browsers along the way, we now use a body class we control: `tsf-js` and `tsf-no-js`.
+Now, this body class changes from `tsf-no-js` to `tsf-js` only when the browser supports ES2015.
 		* TODO clean up polyfills & fixes related to IE. (Done?)
 	* With our most excellent users moving to HTTP/2 and beyond, we're going to take full advantage of multiplexing by sending out more scripting files.
 		* More files is good, because we can selectively send out the files; so there's less code to parse in your browser on most requests.
 		* This also alleviates some strain on your server, as we don't have to blindly fill states and values for all requests every time.
 		* And, most importantly, maintaining the code will be much easier; so, we can deploy faster with fewer errors.
 		* Last but not least, WordPress is moving from plain HTML and PHP to JS.
 We need to get ourselves well prepared for this shift.
 		* TODO clean up RTL scripts?
-It's redundant having a change for only one CSS rule; offload it to `.rtl ...`?
+It's redundant having a change for only one CSS rule; offload it to `.rtl ...` (which is slower...)?
 		* Affected files, both `.css` and `.js` (and their `*.min.*` equivalents):
 			* `ays` - meaning "Are you sure?", these files handle on-navigation alerts, so to prevent loss of data.
 				* **Namespaces:** `window.tsfAys` and `window.tsfAysL10n`